ItaiAxelrad/open-spec/docs/_partials/312319 Dewatering - basic.md

 tags: ['Site', 'Infrastructure', 'Earthwork', 'Dewatering', 'basic']
 ---

-1. DEWATERING
-1. NOTE TO SPECIFIER ** This is a generic ARCAT specification, provided in the style and format of all ARCAT manufacturer's specifications.
-The Notes to Specifier are intended to provide guidance in editing the text.
-Delete and add text as required for your individual project.

 ## General

-1. NOTE TO SPECIFIER ** Delete items below not required for project.
+1. NOTE TO SPECIFIER \*\* Delete items below not required for project.
    1. Dewatering system.
    1. Observation wells.
    1. RELATED SECTIONS
-1. NOTE TO SPECIFIER ** Delete any sections below not relevant to this project; add others as required.
+1. NOTE TO SPECIFIER \*\* Delete any sections below not relevant to this project; add others as required.
    1. Section 31 20 00 - Earth Moving.
 1. SUBMITTALS
    1. Submit under provisions of Section 01 30 00 - Administrative Requirements.